ICRH Institute Advisory Board Members – Biographies

 Liam Brunham is an Assistant Professor in the Department of Medicine at the University of British Columbia.
 He is an attending physician at the Health Heart Program Prevention clinic at St. Paul’s hospital, one of the largest specialty lipid clinics in Canada.
 Dr. Brunham’s research focuses on genetic aspects of cholesterol levels, cardiovascular disease (CVD), and pharmacogenomics.
 Active projects in his laboratory include SAVE BC, a long term study of families with early onset CVD; using genome-editing in human stem cells to study mechanisms of drug-induced cardiotoxicity; and studying the use of genetic testing for inherited dyslipidemias.
 Dr. Brunham is a Canadian Institutes of Health Research (CIHR) New Investigator and a Michael Smith Foundation for Health Research Scholar.
 In 2017, he was recognized as one of Canada’s Top 40 under 40.

-Professor of Medicine
+Department of Emergency Medicine

 Alexandra King, MD, FRCPC